pzaino/thecrowler/doc/crowler_agents_reference.md

 If a backend does not natively match the expected request or response shape, use a gateway/proxy:

-1. Keep the manifest using `provider: openai-compatible`.
+1. Keep the manifest using `provider: openai`.
 2. Point `url` to an internal gateway.
 3. Have the gateway translate between CROWler’s expected shape and the backend provider.
 4. Preserve stable manifest shape while swapping backends internally.